andy6804tw/faceswapper/README.md

 ## Image Credits
 All pictures are from [This Person Does Not Exist](https://thispersondoesnotexist.com/).

+## FaceSwap has ethical uses
+- FaceSwap is not for creating inappropriate content.
+- FaceSwap is not for changing faces without consent or with the intent of hiding its use.
+- FaceSwap is not for any illicit, unethical, or questionable purposes.

 ## Reference
 [Fast Face-swap Using Convolutional Neural Networks](https://arxiv.org/pdf/1611.09577.pdf)